 We cannot eliminate risks from our operations; we must engage with and respond to risk in a way that is proportionate to the circumstances.
-As part of our focus on continuous improvement, we are also taking steps to embed a risk culture that recognises the opportunities presented through a healthy risk appetite and tolerance and increased familiarity with risk processes.
+We are also taking steps to embed a risk culture that recognises the opportunities presented through a healthy risk appetite and increased familiarity with risk processes.

 Our level of risk management capability is aligned with the requirements of section 16 of the PGPA Act and is founded on principles set out in ISO 31000 Risk Management - Principles and Guidelines and the Commonwealth Risk Management Policy.
-Our risk management and fraud control processes are governed by the Risk Management and Fraud Control Framework, which includes:
+Risk management and fraud control at the agency is governed by the Risk Management and Fraud Control Framework, which includes: